Spring was definitely here yesterday, pink roses are blooming.

-When you see a Madonna statue around it’s usually ‘hands up’ (as Mary’s hands are in a praying mode) or ‘hands down’ where Mary’s arms are down by her side, hands and palms facing out.
+Hands up or hands down?
+When you see a Madonna statue it’s usually ‘hands up’, as they are in this statue in praying mode, or ‘hands down’ where Mary’s arms are down by her side, hands & palms facing out.

 You can see how rough is the concrete surface.
 The lumps, bumps and texture are a natural part of concrete statuary made for outside in a garden or, perhaps, in this case, a grotto.

 Chalk paint always works well on rough concrete surfaces and simply glides over.